rbowsley/lamplighthelp/source/7-1-2_Work_Records-_Adding_Attendance_Details.markdown

 ### Updating All Rows

-There may be an option to 'Update all rows' for each column (this [can be changed by a system administrator](/help/index/p/16.12.2)) , underneath the last person in the attendance table.
+There may be an option to 'Update all rows' for each column (this [can be changed by a system administrator](/help/index/p/16.12.2)) underneath the last person in the attendance table.
 Using this will update every {{person}} or {{organisation}} in the table with the option you choose.
-So for example, if everyone in the record has an attendance type of 'Booked' by changing this to 'Attended' and pressing 'Update all rows', the attendance type will be changed to 'Attended' for everyone on the page.
+For example, if everyone in the record has an attendance type of 'Booked' by changing this to 'Attended' and pressing 'Update all rows', the attendance type will be changed to 'Attended' for everyone on the page.
 You can also add a note for everyone in the table in this way.

 ![Upadating All Rows in the {{Work}} Record Attendance Table](1204a.png)

 ### Adding Unknown Attendees

 The box below the attendance table is called 'Number of unknown {{people}} attending'.
 This lets you put in a number, but no details of people that attended who are unknown to you.
 You might need this for a large public event, for example.
-If you use this feature, when you report they will be counted as a number of attendances, but not unique individuals because there is no way to check whether you would be double-counting the anonymous individuals in different sessions.
+If you use this feature, when you report they will be counted as a number of attendances, but not unique individuals because there is no way to check whether you would be double counting the anonymous individuals in different sessions.

 To view how this works in practice, see our video ['Creating a Work Record'](/help/index/p/51.4.1).